-Amazon Rekognition charges for following APIs: DetectLabels, DetectModerationLabels, DetectFaces, IndexFaces, SearchFaceByImage, CompareFaces, SearchFaces, and ListFaces.
+Amazon Rekognition Image charges for the following APIs: DetectLabels, DetectModerationLabels, DetectFaces, IndexFaces, RecognizeCelebrities, SearchFaceByImage, CompareFaces, SearchFaces, and ListFaces.
 Amazon Rekognition Video charges are based on duration of video in minutes, successfully processed by StartLabelDetection, StartFaceDetection, StartFaceDetection, SatrtContentModeration, StartPersonTracking, StartCelebrityRecognition, StartFaceSerach and StartStreamProcessor APIs.

 Q. Does Amazon Rekognition participate in the AWS Free Tier?

-Q: Does Amazon Rekognition work with images stored on Amazon S3?
+Q: Does Amazon Rekognition Video work with images stored on Amazon S3?

 Yes.
 You can start analyzing images stored in Amazon S3 by simply pointing the Amazon Rekognition API to your S3 bucket.
 You don’t need to move your data.
 For more details of how to use S3 objects with Amazon Rekognition API calls, please see our Detect Labels exercise.